Pit Boss Smoker Review

-This is a great starter grill that can manage any number of delicious cooks, like the Pit Boss smoked tri tip.
+I think it’s a great starter grill that can manage any number of delicious cooks, like the Pit Boss smoked tri tip.

 Like its bigger brother, the Lexington allows you to select your cooking method on its digital control board.

 The board is also hooked into the stainless steel meat probe that comes with the grill so you can make sure you’re not overcooking.
-(Of course, we know you never would—you’re a Grill Master.)
+(Of course, I know you never would—you’re a Grill Master.)

 Pit Boss Austin XL Wood Pellet Grill Review

 Life is starting to feel almost normal again and I’ve really missed summer BBQs with friends.

 The perfect provider for your first post-pandemic backyard party, the long and low Pit Boss Austin XL Wood Pellet Grill gives you 930 square inches of cooking space, 31 lbs of wood-pellet hopper capacity, and a top-end temperature of 500°F.

 If you’re looking for bells and whistles, the Austin XL can be automatically fired up and shut down via LED control.
 And like its fellow Pit Boss grills, the slidable plate lets you grill directly or indirectly as your heart desires.